Uses of LPG - Propane Uses: What is LPG Used For? Uses of Liquefied Petroleum Gas

 The balloon pilot operates a valve to control the burners and how much heat is added to the air within the envelope.

-Gas lights are one of the oldest uses for LPG and they are still used by campers today.
+Gas lights are one of the oldest LPG applications and they are still used by campers today.

 There are also small camping heaters that mount directly to the gas bottle, as well as free standing models.